jaymarichua/quant-q-a/psychometric.md

 <h6>Time management and Multi-tasking</h6>

-Tracking the queue and remembering that the tasks will be needing attention at a certain time in the future helps; similar to the games Overcooked and Diner Dash.
+Tracking the queue and remembering that the tasks will be needing attention at a certain time in the future helps; similar to the games Overcooked! and Diner Dash.
 5 minutes.

 ```
-Overcooked 2, story mode.
+Overcooked!
+2, story mode.
 ```

 <h6>Risk management and Price discovery</h6>